pnnl/hexwatershed/paper.md

 ![Illustration of the priority-flood depression filling on the hexagon mesh.](https://github.com/pnnl/hexwatershed/blob/master/algorithm/depression_filling.png?raw=true)

 Figure 1.
 Illustration of the priority-flood depression filling on the hexagon mesh.
+Light blue grids represent the initial default state; red grids represent the boundary; green grids represent the to-be-removed grid from the queue; orange grids represent the to-be-added grids into the queue; and purple grids are finished grids.
+Numbers within each grid represent its global ID and elevation (in parentheses, unit: m), respectively.
+The algorithm gradually ``floods" the domain using a boundary queue (red).
+If a to-be-added grid has equal or smaller elevation than a to-be-removed grid, its elevation is increased.

 * Flow direction